 Generally, building confidence comes with experience.
 Whether it’s communicating with others as part of a collaborative project, building your skills while studying towards a distance learning qualification or starting your first job; developing confidence is a matter of time, effort and doing.

 The best leaders are often those who can think in a creative, innovative way.
 If you find it hard to look at situations from different perspectives, you will find it more of a challenge to lead since leaders need to be able to look at the big picture.
 Being creative will also help when it comes to problem-solving and making decisions.

-You can improve your leadership skills by undertaking one of the management courses offered at Oxbridge – Management Level 3 Certificate QCF.
-These distance learning courses will help you develop the skills and techniques required for any form of leadership.
+You can improve your leadership skills by undertaking one of the management courses offered at Oxbridge, including Management Level 3 Certificate QCF.
+These distance learning courses can help you develop the skills and techniques required for any form of leadership.